 Lower School boys continued to focus on the foundational elements of St. Mark’s mission, learning the values of empathy, compassion, and integrity.
 Middle and Upper School Marksmen had more than their fair share of opportunities to assume increased responsibility for the community at large and to care for others.
 And while student achievement was certainly outstanding during the past year, on a regional and national level, the most important lessons that our boys learned were that our core values have never been more important: demonstrating courage and honor, facing adversity head-on, delaying gratification, respecting others, and exhibiting integrity, compassion, and empathy each day.
 All of these key tenets make up the foundation of a St. Mark’s education.

 As the future for our community crystallizes with an ever greater return to normalcy, we can collectively focus on the immense opportunities on the horizon.
 Your continued partnership and trust will help us address these exciting possibilities with confidence and vigor.

-On behalf of all of my colleagues, thank you for your unwavering support.
-Please know what an important difference your generosity makes in the lives of each and every Marksman.
+On behalf of all my colleagues, thank you for your unwavering support.
+Please know that your generosity of spirit and resources makes a difference in the lives of each and every Marksman.